×

 Oberheim’s title win was a string of three straight gold medals for the Red Raiders.
 At 121, No. 23rd-ranked Seeley dominated his way through the bracket.

-Seeley had a 15-0, 1:56 quarterfinal tech fall against Loyalscok’s Owen Peck before pinning Bloomsburg’s Jake Keller in 12 seconds.
+Seeley had a 15-0, 1:56 quarterfinal tech fall against Loyalsock’s Owen Peck before pinning Bloomsburg’s Jake Keller in 12 seconds.
 In the final, it was more of the same with a 1:11 fall against Roman Maiorana of Muncy.

 At 127, Wagner had a good matchup with Muncy’s Gage Swank in a battle of state-ranked opponents.
 Wagner (No. 15) led Swank (No. 10) in the first period, 6-2, before he was able to get a pin against him and secure another Montgomery gold medal.